twotango/messenger/proposal/strategy.md

 **##Motion Data Feedback Loop:**

-[Define](motion_type_function.md) motion types using gyroscope, accelerometer, and orientation data, including stationary, vertical, and horizontal movements.
+[Define](motion_type_function.md) motion types using gyroscope and accelerometer, including stationary, vertical, and horizontal movements.

 Train a [model](motion_type_model_example.md) to predict motion types and incorporate them as a new column in the user's dataset.
 Utilize timestamps, frequency, and duration data to provide contextual assistance within the app.